 Most people start organizing their sales with Excel.
-But the tool has limitations, at which point a change is needed.
-Is CRM software a good alternative?
+But the tool has limitations, at which point a change is needed from sales tracking spreadsheets.

 - Ease of use: everybody knows how to use Excel